barafael/barafael.github.io/_posts/2017-10-3-negating-minimum-representable-number-in-twos-complement.md

 the largest number is only 2^(Place of MSB) - 1.
 That is because the positive numbers also need to include zero.

-Negating a number in Two's Complement is easy: start at the right (Least Significant Bit LSB) and copy all zeroes and the first one.
+Negating a number in Two's Complement is easy using this 'hand rule': start at the right (Least Significant Bit LSB) and copy all zeroes and the first one.
 Then, invert the rest.

 ### Bringing it together

-We have seen how negative numbers can be stored.
 Now we have everything that is needed to understand the behaviour shown above where ´´´-a = a´´´ (with 'a' being some negative number).
+There are actually at least two ways to understand it, the first one involving the display range and the other involving the 'hand rule'.

+If you invert the lowest representable number with the hand rule, you don't find a '1' until the very end.
+That means, you copy it and don't invert anything!
+Or, using number ranges: the positive range is one less than the negative range, which means that the lowest number simply cannot be inverted without exactly one overflow!
+Which means, we end up at the place we started.